A $25,000 reward is being offered for information leading to the arrest and conviction of the person/s responsible for the…

-Award winning filmmaker Kareem Mortimer has been travelling the festival circuit with his short film “Passage” and is also in the process of developing a feature film, Cargo.
+Award winning Bahamian filmmaker Kareem Mortimer is seeking to develop his short film “Passage” into a feature film called Cargo.

 This year’s Transforming Spaces Art Tour has come and gone, but for the next few weeks enthusiasts can marvel at the “high-water mark” left by the multidisciplinary super group of local and international artists who came together for the event’s 10th installment under the theme of “Water”.

 Those who view the criticism of persons who hold “high public office,” as disrespecting the institutions of the country or even the country itself, are traitors to the Bahamian people and are not friends of democracy.

 Opposition Leader Dr Hubert Minnis said yesterday Prime Minister Perry Christie “embarrassed” himself and the nation when he said Bahamians should “line up and come to him for advice”.

 The Transforming Spaces Art Tour 2014 starts today with a number of activities to celebrate the event’s 10th anniversary.